jhlarn/python-package-viewer/README.md

     -   **Undo/Redo Navigation**: Use the "Undo" and "Redo" buttons (to the right of the "Target" input) to navigate through your inspection history.

     -   **Filter Members**: Use the regex input field in the "Members / Inspector" panel to filter the displayed properties and methods.
+    -   **Context Menu**: Right-click on any item in the "Members / Inspector" list to access options:
+        -   **Print to Console**: Prints the item's value to the Python console.
+        -   **Copy to Clipboard**: Copies the item's value to your clipboard.

 5.  **Loading EDB Files**:
     -   **Import**: Click the "Import" button to open a file dialog and select a different `.aedb` folder to load.